10 Common Credit Card Scams and How to Avoid Them

 Overall, it’s wise to avoid donating to unsolicited callers.
 Instead, consider visiting an organization’s actual website to determine the best way to donate.

-So, when attempting to access the internet in public, look out if you’re asked to enter your credit card information.
-Instead, if you’re at a restaurant or retail location, ask an employee to share their hotspot information.
+So, when attempting to access the internet in public, be wary if you’re asked to enter your credit card information.
+Instead, if you’re at a restaurant or retail location, ask an employee to share the establishment’s hotspot or wifi information.
+Check that the connection is secure.
 This way, you’ll know you’re not exposing yourself to credit card fraud.
+But remember, it’s always wise to avoid conducting financial business on public WiFi.

 Like gas pump skimmers, scammers can also use skimmers at ATMs to obtain credit card information.